Particular/docs.particular.net/nservicebus/messaging/headers.md

 Identifier of the conversation that this message is part of.
 It enables the tracking of message flows that span more than one message exchange. `Conversation Id` and `RelatedTo` fields allow [ServiceInsight](/serviceinsight/#flow-diagram) to reconstruct the entire message flow.

-The first message that is sent in a new flow is automatically assigned a unique `Conversation Id` that is then propagated to all the messages that are subsequently sent, thus forming a _conversation_.
-Each message that is sent within a conversation also has a `RelatedTo` value that identifies the originating message that caused it to be sent.
+The first message sent in a new flow is automatically assigned a unique `Conversation Id` that is then propagated to all the messages that are sent afterward, forming a _conversation_.
+Each message sent within a conversation has a `RelatedTo` value that identifies the message that caused it to be sent.

-In certain scenarios, Conversation Id has to be assigned manually because NServiceBus can't infer that messages are correlated.
-For example, when a `CancelOrder` message needs to become part of an existing order conversation, then the Order Id can be used for correlating messages.
-This can be achieved by overriding the header with a custom value:
+In certain scenarios, the `Conversation Id` must be assigned manually in cases where NServiceBus can't infer when messages belong to the same conversation.
+For example, when a `CancelOrder` message needs to be part of an existing order conversation, then the Order Id can be used for as the Conversation Id.
+Manually assigning a `Conversation Id` can be achieved by overriding the header with a custom value:

 snippet: override-conversation-id